yingshaoxo/auto_everything/example/image/micropython/README.md

 "pywifi_esp32_8M_ram" or "esp32_wroom_32_8M_ram" is also fine in this case.
 (MicroPython v1.22.1 on 2024-01-05)

-Other board like pi pico will fail on loading font.
+Other boards, such as 'pi pico' will fail on loading font.
 Even if the font is less than 10kb.
+(But I managed to fix this problem by slowing down the process speed and use less memory.)

 ## Some words
 ```